Dry Drunk Syndrome: When Stopping Alcohol isn’t Enough

 What this essentially means is that someone who struggled with addiction stopped using substances, but still struggles with behaviours they engaged in before their addiction began.

 For instance, a person may struggle with feelings of anxiety or depression.
 They may have strained relationships, or struggle with managing their anger.
+They are yet to find emotional sobriety and balance in their life

 This is problematic because even though the substance use has ended, there hasn’t been any inner work done to resolve the internal issues that led to addiction in the first place.